AlexCC93/readthedocs_test/docs/source/Writting service and client. Python.rst

    [INFO] [1712310273.188070919] [client_node]: service not available, waiting again...
    ...

-This is expected as the service itself is not running and the current node is trying to consume a service that does not exist yet.
+This is expected, as the service itself is not running and the current node is trying to consume a service that does not exist yet.

 `Open a new terminal`_ and execute the ``service_node`` node:

-.. _open a new terminal: https://alex-readthedocs-test.readthedocs.io/en/latest/Installation.html#opening-a-new-terminal

 .. code-block:: console